“The homeless issue gets the most attention at the holidays, but these folks are in the same situation on February 15 or

 “It keeps growing,” says Maddon.
 “I want it to continue to grow.
 Donations are down and the need is greater.
 They’re telling me that there are actually people who used to be contributors who are now in need.
 There is so much to this.”

 Directed by Joe’s vision, Thanksmas has transformed into an annual week-long event that includes a fundraiser at 717 South, a popular restaurant in South Tampa.
 Joe spends a day shopping for the food, then a day of cooking in Tropicana Field’s industrial-sized kitchen.
 The rest of the week, Joe and his volunteers take to the road visiting various Salvation Army Shelters around the Tampa Bay area.
 The volunteers serve up the food and Joe doles out huge portions of compassion with his spaghetti.

 The Rays have visited Salvation Army Shelters in Tampa, St. Petersburg, Bradenton, Clearwater, Port Charlotte and Ft.
 Myers.
-For the past two winters, Maddon has taken Thanksmas to his hometown of Hazleton, Pa.
+For the past three winters, Maddon has taken Thanksmas to his hometown of Hazleton, Pa.
 In 2009, the Rays began visiting the Sallie House, a safe haven in St. Petersburg for children, who have been removed from their home because of abuse, neglect or abandonment.
 In addition to a hot meal and a healthy dose of Joe, the kids received new shoes.

 “One of the girls got her sneakers and her mom started crying,” remembered Maddon of his first visit to Sallie House.
 “Her daughter had just made the cheerleading squad, but she couldn’t afford to buy her shoes.
 A $30 or $40 pair of sneakers, you don’t think that could have an impact on a family like that, but it did.”